missionpinball/mpf-docs/install/windows.rst

 ::

-   python -m pip install kivy.deps.gstreamer --extra-index-url https://mpf.kantert.net/simple/
+   pip install kivy.deps.gstreamer --extra-index-url https://mpf.kantert.net/simple/

 Just copy-and-paste that entire line into the command line and press enter.
 It will download the codec pack which is about 90 MB and install them.